OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 ## Power Automate

 Office Scripts can be run through Power Automate.
 Your workbook can be updated through scheduled or event-driven flows, letting you automate workflows without even opening Excel.
-This means that as long as your workbook is stored in OneDrive (and accessible to Power Automate), a flow can run your scripts regardless of whether you and your organization use Excel's Windows, Mac, or web client.
+This means that as long as your workbook is stored in OneDrive (and accessible to Power Automate), a flow can run your scripts regardless of whether you and your organization use Excel's Windows or web client.

 VBA doesn't have a Power Automate connector.
 All supported VBA scenarios involve a user attending to the macro's execution.